avidas/nodeschool-cli/README.md

 npm install -g nodeschool-cli
 ```

-to get the `nodeschool-cli` command.
+to get the `nodeschool-cli` command in your terminal.

 ## Usage